grantramsey/grantramsey.github.io/source/papers.html.md

 # Articles and book chapters

-*   Ramsey, G. (forthcoming) "The causal structure of evolutionary theory" _Australasian Journal of Philosophy_.
 *   Pence, C. and Ramsey, G. (forthcoming) "Is organismic fitness at the basis of evolutionary theory?" _Philosophy of Science_.
 *   Deem, M. and Ramsey, G. (forthcoming) "Guilt by association?" _Philosophical Psychology_.
 *   Ramsey, G. (forthcoming) "Can altruism be unified?" _Studies in History and Philosophy of Biological and Biomedical Sciences_.